CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/executions/execution-variables.md

     Provide examples
     Link to Messages

-TODO: Update "Calling other flows" to include references where appropriate
+TODO: Update "Calling other flows" to include references to this page where appropriate

 Data maybe optionally passed into an [flow execution][What-Is-Execution], and in the case of a synchronously executed [flow][What-Is-Flow], values passed out using global variables.